3 Phrases You Should Never Use in Your College Essay (and What to Do Instead)

 • Offer a tidy moral lesson

-They tell a real story from your life—one that reveals your voice, your values, and the way you move through the world.
+Instead, the strongest essays do something far more powerful: they tell a real story from your life, one that reveals your voice, your values, and the way you move through the world.

 The Better Approach: Show Your Story Through Action